idaholab/SPRITE/README.md

 * [macOS](instruction_macOS/)

 # Data description

-The source experimental data was obtained from two mechanical size reduction mills: a Wiley knife mill at the bench scale and a JRS knife mill at the pilot scale.
+The original experimental data of corn stalk size reduction was obtained from two mills: a Wiley knife mill at the bench scale and a JRS knife mill at the pilot scale.
 The data contains the cumulative output particle size distributions (PSDs) under different conditions of processing parameters.
 Find the description [here](PBM/Dataset).

-# Use SPRTIE

-## Running SPRITE
+# Running SPRITE
-1. For Windows users, open PowerShell app in Anaconda Navigator.
-For macOS/Linux users, open the terminal.
-2. Go to the project folder where the file - '/SPRITE/main.py' is located.

-	Windows
+## Windows

+Open *Powershell Prompt* from *Anaconda Navigator*.
+Go to the SPRITE foler by copying and pasting the following text into the command line and click *Enter* key.

 	cd c:/Users/username/Downloads/SPRITE

+Run SPRITE.

+	python main.py

+## Linux

+Open a Terminal session.
+Go to the SPRITE folder.

+	cd /home/username/Downloads/SPRITE

+Run SPRITE.

+	./RUN

-	macOS
+## macOS

+Open a Terminal session.
+Go to the SPRITE folder.

 	cd /Users/username/Downloads/SPRITE

-	Run SPRITE
+Run SPRITE.

 	./RUN

-	Three models can be used to predict the milled biomass particle size distribution (PSD) with the given feed biomass PSD under certain milling condition.
+Three models can be used to predict the milled biomass PSD with the given feed biomass PSD under certain milling condition.

-	- PBM: A probabilistic based model, by data fitting and regression to find the input output relationship.
+* PBM: A probabilistic based model, by data fitting and regression to find the input output relationship.
 It has mode 1 to show the data fitting performance, and has mode 2 for prediction.
 In prediction mode, you can use the model to predict exist data from the experiment, or make a new data for it to predict.
-	- DNO+: A data driven based model, trained by 300 datasets, 100 test datasets.
+* DNO+: A data driven based model, trained by 300 datasets, 100 test datasets.
 You can try the training process, or use the pre-trained model to make prediction.
 In prediction mode, you can use the model to predict exist data from the experiment, or make a new data for it to predict.
-	- PIDNO+: A phyisics-informed and data driven based model, trained by 25 datasets, 5 datasets for testing.
+* PIDNO+: A phyisics-informed and data driven based model, trained by 25 datasets, 5 datasets for testing.
 You can try the training process, or use the pre-trained model to make prediction.

-## Test model on new data
+# Test model on new data

 ### Create new data

-1. First prepare the feed biomass particle size distribution (PSD) as the input data and the milled product biomass PSD as the output data.
-The data should include the sieve sizes and the cumulative PSD, in the form of .csv file below:
+First prepare the feed biomass particle PSD as the input data and the milled product biomass PSD as the output data.
+The data should include the sieve sizes and the cumulative PSD, in the form of .csv file below.

+Example user-provided input file:

-	* \SPRITE\PBM\Dataset\extra_input.csv
+	\SPRITE\PBM\Dataset\extra_input.csv

+Example reference output file:

-	* \SPRITE\PBM\Dataset\extra_output.csv
+	\SPRITE\PBM\Dataset\extra_output.csv

-	You can directly put your data into these two files, under the column name: 'FSieves' & 'Feedmass' in the input, 'ExpSieves' & 'Expmass' in the output.
+You can directly put your data into these two *csv* files, under the column name: *'FSieves'* and *'Feedmass'* in the input data file, and *'ExpSieves'* and *'Expmass'* in the output data file.

+An example procedure is below.

-2. Run SPRITE, and select Method 1 - PBM
+* Run SPRITE, and select Method 1 (PBM)
-3. When it shows: 'Enter the No. data you want choose (choose between 1~10) or enter 0 for your own data.', press 0.
+* When it shows: 'Enter the No. data you want choose (choose between 1~10) or enter 0 for your own data.', press 0.
-4. Then follow the instruction in the code.
+* Then follow the instruction in the command line prompt.
 	* Enter the milling frequency in Hz:
 	* Enter the moisture content in %:
-5. Select the optimization method.
+* Select the optimization method.
-6. Finish fitting process and get the results.
+* Finish fitting process and get the results.

-# Troubleshoot
+# Troubleshooting

-1. "PermissionError: [Errno 1] Operation not permitted"
+* "PermissionError: [Errno 1] Operation not permitted"
-	- Conditions: On Mac OS, try to use the model load with DNO+ or PIDNO+ methods under terminal or other python interface.
+	* Conditions: On Mac OS, try to use the model load with DNO+ or PIDNO+ methods under terminal or other python interface.
-	- Solver: Open Mac system settings -- Privacy & Security -- Full Disk Access.
+	* Solver: Open Mac system settings -- Privacy & Security -- Full Disk Access.
-		- If your app is in the list: give the disk access to it directly.
+		* If your app is in the list: give the disk access to it directly.
-		- If your app is not in the list: click on '+' button below, find your app, then give the disk access.
+		* If your app is not in the list: click on '+' button below, find your app, then give the disk access.

-2. "No module named 'XXX'"
-	- Conditions: Using console, and try to use different models under the same console.
-	- Solver: Restart console.